 Don McGahn is finally testifying about Trump's obstruction.
-In other words, the coverup worked.
+In other words, the cover-up worked.

 Remember Don McGahn?
 On Friday, Donald Trump’s ex-White House counsel will testify before the House Judiciary Committee about the former president’s efforts to obstruct the Russia investigation, an appearance so overdue that its main message will be an ironic reminder.
 The cover-up McGahn is supposed to shed light on was a smashing success.

-The committee subpoenaed McGahn way back in May 2019, demanding that he share information he had already given Special Counsel Robert Mueller about Trump’s apparent attempts to obstruct justice.
+The committee subpoenaed McGahn way back in May 2019, demanding that he share information he had already given special counsel Robert Mueller about Trump’s apparent attempts to obstruct justice.
 Among other things, McGahn could have detailed how Trump had pushed him to fire Mueller, an instruction McGahn refused, and then had subsequently urged McGahn to lie about the incident, another order McGahan didn’t obey.
 The Judiciary Committee wanted McGahn to testify on camera to help them make the case for impeachment.

 But McGahn, on Trump’s orders, refused to appear, asserting executive privilege in an early instance of what became the de facto White House policy of stonewalling all congressional oversight.
 The committee sued to enforce the subpoena.
 The Justice Department opposed it, and a two-year court battle ensued, ending only last month in an agreement for McGahn to testify before the committee, but only behind closed doors, The committee will release a transcript in a week or so.
 But there is little chance McGahn will divulge anything new.
 The committee has agreed to ask him only about information attributed to him in Mueller’s April 2019 report.